Culture · 5 min read

 1. Invest in our leaders

-For manager training efforts, we want to equip managers to not only develop the necessary skills themselves, but also feel confident in the processes we have in place at FullStory.
+For manager training efforts, we want to equip managers to not only develop the necessary skills themselves, but also feel confident in the processes we have in place at Fullstory.
 We’ve partnered with LifeLabs Learning to facilitate trainings ensuring our managers have a strong foundation for managerial success.
 We prioritized classes around change management, behaviors of inclusion, feedback best practices, and strategic thinking (to name a few).
 We then incorporate the trainings from LifeLabs into our internally-led sessions around specific talent philosophies.
-These are especially helpful for those new to managing at FullStory and serve as helpful refreshers to all managers year round.
+These are especially helpful for those new to managing at Fullstory and serve as helpful refreshers to all managers year round.

 These trainings pair with other learning opportunities we provide for all FullStorians, like a $500 learning subsidy, book clubs, skills learning library, career coaching sessions through Modern Health, and more.
 Many managers use these company-wide offerings for manager-specific development.